National, regional, and international project funding programs

 • September: Iceland

-The amount of assistance depends on the destination and length of stay.
-Average costs and deadlines for each destination can be found on the Campus France website.
+The amount of financial aid awarded depends on the destination and length of stay.
+You can find average costs and deadlines by destination on the Campus France website.

-The Project Engineering and Support Department of the Innovation and Partnerships Division is available to help you put together your proposal.
+The engineering and project support department of the Innovation and Partnerships Division is available to assist you in putting together your proposal.

 COFECUB

-This program represents a total of 134 projects and around 530 missions per year.
-They cover a wide range of disciplines, and the projects supported by COFECUB have given rise to numerous scientific publications.
+This program represents a total of 134 projects and approximately 530 missions per year.
+They cover a variety of disciplines, and the projects supported by COFECUB have resulted in numerous scientific publications.

 Two agreements are currently in place:

-• The CAPES-COFECUB agreement is designed to perpetuate high-level exchanges.
-It provides equal co-financing for short missions by researchers and full funding for Brazilian scholarship holders.
+• The CAPES-COFECUB agreement aims to ensure the long-term future of high-level exchanges.
+It provides equal co-financing for short-term research missions and full funding for Brazilian scholarship holders.

-• The mission of the USP-COFECUB agreement is to create a system of academic exchanges through which Brazilian and French teacher-researchers develop high-level joint research.
+• The USP-COFECUB agreement aims to create an academic exchange system through which Professors and French Professors can develop high-level joint research projects.

 ECOS South

-The Evaluation - Orientation de la Coopération Scientifique (ECOS) program is designed to support projects of excellence in scientific collaboration with Latin American and Caribbean countries.
-It finances exchanges between researchers in the form of short-term missions, advanced training courses and doctoral scholarships.
-The program is open to all fields of knowledge.
+The Scientific Cooperation Evaluation and Orientation Program (ECOS) is designed to support outstanding scientific collaboration projects with countries in Latin America and the Caribbean.
+It funds exchanges between researchers in the form of short-term missions, advanced training courses, and doctoral fellowships.
+This program is open to all fields of knowledge.
 Its approach is based on two fundamental principles: partnership and transparency.

-Partnerships begin at the institutional level, with teams of academics and researchers working together on a scientific project, in which their intellectual involvement must be equivalent.
+The partnership begins at the level of institutions, teams of academics, and researchers who work together to develop a scientific project in which their intellectual involvement must be equivalent.

-Post-Graduate Cooperation programs (PCP) aim to promote training and further training for all those involved in higher education and research.
-PCPs enable the valorization of joint research results and the implementation of international training and research initiatives.
-The co-directed or cotutelle thesis system is the main instrument of this program, which involves doctoral training for students from France and the countries concerned.
+Postgraduate Cooperation Programs (PCPs) aim to promote training and professional development for all those involved in higher education and research.
+PCPs enable the results of joint research to be exploited and international training and research initiatives to be implemented.
+The co-supervised or joint supervision thesis system is the main instrument of this program, which thus involves doctoral training for students from France and the countries concerned.

 The PREFALC program

-The Programme Régional France Amérique latine - Caraïbe (PREFALC) is a French program for academic and scientific cooperation with Latin, Central American and Caribbean countries.
+The France-Latin America-Caribbean Regional Program (PREFALC) is a French program for academic and scientific cooperation with countries in Latin America, Central America, and the Caribbean.

 Program objectives:

-• develop academic and scientific exchanges between French universities and their partners in Latin America and the Caribbean;
+• develop academic and scientific exchanges between French universities and their partners in Latin American and Caribbean countries;

-• encourage the creation of joint Masters courses and/or introduce French training modules into existing Masters courses at partner universities;
+• promote the creation of joint Master's degrees and/or introduce French training modules into existing Master's degrees at partner universities;

-• encourage the establishment of double Master's degrees and joint Doctorates;
+• promote the establishment of dual Master's and Doctorate degrees under joint supervision;

-• contribute to the emergence of a "European Union-Latin America-Caribbean higher education area".
+• participate in the emergence of a "European Union-Latin America-Caribbean higher education area."

-Eligibility and operating conditions: projects must involve students at Master/Maestria level in the partner institutions, and present the organization of training modules.
-Inter-university partnerships of a renewable two-year duration can be formed between at least one higher education establishment in France and one in a Latin American or Caribbean country.
+Eligibility requirements and operating procedures: projects must involve Master's/Maestria-level students at partner institutions and present the organization of training modules.
+Inter-university partnerships lasting two years, renewable, may be formed between at least one higher education institution in France and one institution in a Latin American or Caribbean country.

-Each project is the subject of an annual report, as well as scientific and educational follow-up.
+Each project is the subject of an annual report as well as scientific and educational monitoring.

 PUF Program

 The PUF program promotes Franco-American exchanges in higher education and research.
-The program is sponsored by the French American Cultural Exchange Foundation.
+This program is sponsored by the French American Cultural Exchange Foundation.

-The FFCR supports Franco-Canadian research projects and develops scientific exchanges in all fields of knowledge, from the "hard" sciences to the humanities and social sciences.
-It operates on the basis of an annual call for proposals, and applications are evaluated by a panel of Canadian experts and the French Ministry of Research.
+The FFCR supports Franco-Canadian research projects and promotes scientific exchanges in all fields of knowledge, from the hard sciences to the humanities and social sciences.
+It operates on an annual call for proposals basis, and applications are evaluated by a panel of Canadian experts and the French ministry responsible for research.

 For more information, visit the website of the French Embassy in Canada.